-Effective Summer 2020, NFC summer courses are not available to dual-enrolled students, with the exception of the one summer term included in the Collegiate Academy degree map.
-However, Collegiate Academy cohort students who withdraw from a course (or courses) and/or students who are late enrollees may use the summer sessions to make up the lacking credit hours (limit of 9 credit hours behind).
-Priority seating for Collegiate Academy students is only available during the fall and spring semesters; summer courses and seating will be available on a first come first serve registration basis and are not guaranteed unless indicated on the Collegiate Academy degree map.
+Effective Summer 2020, NFC summer courses will not be available to dual-enrolled students; however, Collegiate Academy cohort students who withdraw from a course (or courses) and/or students who are late enrollees may use the summer sessions to make up the lacking credit hours (limit of 9 credit hours behind).
+Priority seating for Collegiate Academy students is only available during the fall and spring semesters; summer courses and seating will be available on a first come first serve registration basis and are not guaranteed.